Bob Holman: Bob Holman Audio/Video Poetry Collection

 New York University's Fales Library is the home of The Bob Holman Audio/Video Poetry Collection, a multimedia collection documenting spoken word performances and productions between the years 1977 and 2002.
 Key items include spoken word projects featuring and/or produced by Holman himself.
 Marvin Taylor, director of the Fales Library, has said Holman's collection "is a magnificent resource for anyone who cares about New York's spoken word scene during the last 40 years.
 No one else has such documentation."

-Collaboration With Musicians
+Collaboration with musicians

 Holman performs poetry on a periodic basis with griot and kora player Papa Susso.

 In June 2017, Holman performed with Serhiy Zhadan as part of the show "1917–2017: Tychyna, Zhadan and The Dogs" at the La MaMa Experimental Theatre Club, directed by Virlana Tkacz.